What is occupancy rate?

-Your occupancy rate is one of the most high-level indicators of success.
-It is calculated by dividing the total number of rooms occupied, by the total number of rooms available, times 100, creating a percentage such as 75% occupancy.
+Occupancy rate is the percentage of occupied rooms in your property at a given time.
+It is one of the most high-level indicators of success and is calculated by dividing the total number of rooms occupied, by the total number of rooms available, times 100, creating a percentage such as 75% occupancy.

 Applying length of stay (LOS) restrictions is the best way to increase your occupancy rate.